adeblieux/IEEE754-Converter/README.md

 - Supports both 32-bit and 64-bit representations.
 - User-friendly graphical interface for easy interaction.
 - Provides detailed insights into the binary representation of floating-point numbers.

+### Resources

+For more information on IEEE-754 floating-point format, you can visit [this website](https://chortle.ccsu.edu/AssemblyTutorial/Chapter-30/ass30_01.html).

 ### License